 “I am over-the-top excited with this [opportunity] that came about this year,” she says.
 “I look forward to the blessings that it’s going to afford so many beginning teachers and the students they serve.”

-Curtis Proctor ’06 ’07MA ’12EdD, director of Advancement for CCIE, says UCF is one of the largest producers of teachers in the state and he believes the gift will create a ripple effect that will impact generations of future educators.
+Curtis Proctor ’06 ’07MA ’12EdD, former director of Advancement for CCIE, says UCF is one of the largest producers of teachers in the state and he believes the gift will create a ripple effect that will impact generations of future educators.

 “For every teacher we produce, those teachers will impact the lives of many more students each year,” Proctor says.
 “The students who receive this scholarship will be among the best and brightest educators in the state.
 As they go into their careers as elementary education teachers, we hope that they will take their passion for teaching and pour it into educating our youth for many years to come.”